nihitkhandelwal-eng/The_Brainforest/🌱 Journal/Goals/Current Goals/Consume quality music & quality entertainment in 2022.md

 trackers:: Music pieces documented & translated habits:: [[Limit Watching Content While Working]] | [[Sensemaking Sessions]]

+### Objectives
+- To document & thus have a good knowledge on ghazals, qawwali & poetry
+- To document my thoughts on some quality entertainment works, like the guy in [[Basement Breakdown]] does
 ### Check-In’s
 - [[10-May-22]] → Sharing with the co-x3
 	- The goal here is to consume stuff intentionally, I don't like the overuse of the word "intentional" but this is where I definitely want to do it intentionally.